Education and Training Benefit Q&As

 2. I am still serving, but I plan to release soon.
 Can I apply for the Education and Training Benefit?

-We will not process Education and Training Benefit (ETB) applications until you have officially released or transferred to the Supplementary Reserve.
+Yes.
+You can submit Education and Training Benefit (ETB) applications to us before you release, but we will not process them until you have officially released or transferred to the Supplementary Reserve.

-3. How long will it take to receive an Education and Training Benefit application decision?
+3. How long will it take to receive a decision on my Education and Training Benefit application?

 Funding